 Once the schedule is complete during develop schedule process, the schedule network analysis can begin and may take one of the following forms:

 - Critical Path: Critical path method is the most important schedule network analysis technique.
 It shows the shortest duration that a project can be completed.
-We will see it in detail with examples during our further lectures.

 - Schedule Compression: Schedule compression will help you to compress the project activities and complete the project in a shorter duration.